-- Playground design is to respond to the local landscape character, demographics, demands and identity, through the choice of infrastructure and colour schemes.
+1. Playground design is to respond to the local landscape character, demographics, demands and identity, through the choice of infrastructure and colour schemes.
 It is also to consider the function and role the playground and parklands plays in the overall network.
-Playgrounds are to be safe, fun, interesting, accessible and clearly visible from the main areas of the open space. - 2.
-Playgrounds and associated structures should be consolidated within a single node to allow for adequate adult supervision of children and to help reduce future maintenance costs.
-Larger parks may have several playground nodes as required. - 3.
+Playgrounds are to be safe, fun, interesting, accessible and clearly visible from the main areas of the open space.

+- 2. Playgrounds and associated structures should be consolidated within a single node to allow for adequate adult supervision of children and to help reduce future maintenance costs.
+Larger parks may have several playground nodes as - 3.
 The following requirements apply to playground design and delivery: - a. playgrounds are to provide adequate seating adjoining the playground under shade for supervision of play.
 The playground is to also have 1 bin adjacent to the playground; - b. slides are installed facing south to reduce the effect of direct sunlight onto the slide surface unless otherwise shaded.
 Swings are to be installed facing north or south unless otherwise shaded; - c. playgrounds are to have adequate separation from areas of higher hazard such as carriageways, car park areas, bikeways and water bodies.
-Landform, planting or fences may be used to provide separation from areas of higher hazard; - d. playground equipment is to comply with: - i.
+Landform, planting or fences may be used to provide separation from areas of higher hazard: - d. playground equipment is to comply with: - i.
 Workplace Health and Safety Standards; - ii.
-AS.4685 Playground equipment and surfacing; - A. Parts 1 General safety requirements and test methods; - B. Parts 2 Additional safety requirements and test methods for swings; - C. Parts 3 Additional safety requirements and test methods for slides; - D. Parts 4 Additional safety requirements and test methods for cableways; E. Parts 5 Additional specific safety requirements and test methods for - carousels; F. Parts 6 Additional safety requirements and test methods for rocking - equipment; - iii.
-AS/NZS.4422 Playground surfacing-Specifications, requirements and test method; - iv.
-AS/NZS.4486 Playgrounds and playground equipment, Part 1: Development, installation, inspection, maintenance and operation; - v. all other relevant statutory requirements, guidelines and standards; - e. playgrounds are to contain adequate subsurface and surface drainage to avoid water ponding or nuisance; - f. if geofabric is installed, the matting must be secured with small cable ties or some other approved measures on all joins and around elements to ensure that the matting does not rise to the surface and create a trip hazard and ongoing maintenance issue; - g. the assembly of all playground equipment using nuts and bolts are to have thread lock applied so that bolts do not work their way loose and cause maintenance issues and damage to equipment; - h. playgrounds are to be surrounded with an edge treatment and have a minimum fall zone consistent with: - i.
-AS.4685 Playground equipment and surfacing (Set); - AS/NZS.4422 Playground surfacing-Specifications, requirements and test method:

-- i. concrete edging shall be 200mm deep and 150mm wide with rolled edges. - 4.
+AS 4685 Playground equipment and surfacing; - A. Part 0 Development, installation, inspection, maintenance and operation; - B. Part 1 General safety requirements and test methods; - C. Part 2 Additional safety requirements and test methods for swings; - D. Part 3 Additional safety requirements and test methods for slides; - E. Part 4 Additional safety requirements and test methods for cableways; - F. Part 5 Additional specific safety requirements and test methods for carousels; - G. Part 6 Additional safety requirements and test methods for rocking equipment; - iii.
+AS 4422 Playground surfacing-Specifications, requirements and test methods; iv. all other relevant statutory requirements, guidelines and standards; - e. playgrounds are to contain adequate subsurface and surface drainage to avoid water ponding or nuisance; - f. if geofabric is installed, the matting must be secured with small cable ties or some other approved measures on all joins and around elements to ensure that the matting does not rise to the surface and create a trip hazard and ongoing maintenance issue; - g. the assembly of all playground equipment using nuts and bolts are to have thread lock applied so that bolts do not work their way loose and cause maintenance issues and damage to equipment; - h. playgrounds are to be surrounded with an edge treatment and have a minimum fall zone consistent with: - i.
+AS 4685 Playground equipment and surfacing (set); - ii.
+AS 4422 Playground surfacing-Specifications, requirements and test methods; - i. concrete edging shall be 200mm deep and 150mm wide with rolled edges. - 4.
 Playground equipment is designed, constructed and installed according to the manufacturer's specifications and is compliant with Australian Standards.
 Certification is to be provided by a certified playground audit or before on maintenance. - 5.
 The developer is to hand over maintenance instructions, parts and service manuals and manufacturers' guarantees for the playground equipment or any other documents to Council before acceptance on maintenance. - 6.
 The developer is to provide to Council any construction or maintenance tools supplied with the purchase of the playground equipment before acceptance of the works off-maintenance.